L'autre...

 L'autre... is the third studio album by Mylène Farmer, released on 8 April 1991.
-It contains the singer's biggest hit, "Désenchantée", which was number-one in France for nine weeks, and other three top ten hits.
-The album received generally mixed reviews from music critics and was a great success in terms of chart and sales (#1 for twenty weeks), becoming the best-selling album throughout the singer's career and the twenty second best-selling album of all time in France.
+It contains the singer's biggest hit, "Désenchantée", which was number one in France for nine weeks, and another three top ten hits.
+The album received mixed reviews from music critics but was a great success in terms of chart and sales (#1 for twenty weeks), becoming the best-selling album throughout the singer's career and the twenty-second best-selling album of all time in France.

 Background

 After her first concert tour in 1989, Mylène Farmer released the new song "À quoi je sers..." which was a synthesis of her musical work and marked the end of an age.
 While the album En concert was charted, she took advantage of the following months to travel in various countries including India, and to discover new literary works, such as those of Emil Cioran in which she drew inspiration.
 She also became interested in painting and visited many art galleries and museums that were also sources of inspiration for her.
 Then she decided to compose a third studio album which was recorded at the studios Mega.
 This one showed an evolution of the singer : indeed, the texts marked a change of mindset and testified to a transformation in her life including a greater openness to the other (hence the album's title).
 From that moment, the singer decided to more express herself and went to the meeting of her fellow man.
 Writing for five months, this album was the result of all what has happened to Farmer "at personal and artistic levels".

 For this new album, Farmer changed her hairstyle because she wanted a different look without changing : she opted for a very short hair cut, made by Jean-Marc Maniatis.
 The album cover, much more luminous than that of Ainsi soit je..., shows Farmer lying on a white background with a crow on her shoulder (this cover was undoubtedly inspired by the Edgar Allan Poe's poem The Raven).
 The singer explained that the crow on the cover was not for her a sign of doom, but had rather a role of a protective ally.
 The album was eventually released in April 1991, one month after the marketing of the single "Désenchantée" which was #1 on the French Singles Charts.
 It was released in Europe, in francophone countries and Japan.

 The album had the particularity to contain the first duet of Farmer, "Regrets", recorded with Jean-Louis Murat (in 1987, Farmer had already sung "Frantz" in a show with Guy Béart, but this duet hadn't appeared on an album).
 Laurent Boutonnat decided to record the songs of the album in English-language, but they were ultimately not used.
 He also wanted to release as singles all the songs from the album, but that didn't happen because of a lack of money.